 The lawsuit states Briggs’ superior at Temple began discriminating against her regarding her age and sex beginning in November 2011.
 The plaintiff alleges several instances of harassment over the next couple years, for which she attempted to get help, but says no one was able to alleviate the situation.

 On the date of her termination, the suit says, Briggs was going to meet with one of Temple’s employees to discuss the situation but was given notice of her termination instead.
 The plaintiff alleges discrimination and retaliation were the primary causes of her being let go.

 Briggs seeks compensatory damages for all lost earnings, earning capacity and benefits, past and future, liquidated damages, punitive damages, cost of suit, expert fees and attorney fees.
-She is represented by attorney Rahul Munshi of Console Law Offices LLC in Philadelphia.
+She is represented by attorney Rahul Munshi of Console Mattiacci Law, LLC LLC in Philadelphia.

 U.S. District Court for the Eastern District of Pennsylvania Case number 2:16-cv-00248-RK

 In a victory against a corporation seeking to compel arbitration in an employment discrimination matter, Judge J. Curtis Joyner of the U.S. District Court for the Eastern District of Pennsylvania denied defendant Fiserv, Inc.’s motion to compel arbitration.
 The case involves claims of employment discrimination based upon age, disability, and national origin, as well as claims of retaliation in violation of the Family Medical Leave Act.